 Don Stafford produced comprehensive, historical books on Te Arawa people and the Rotorua region; his books are constantly referred to by researchers, students and other interested parties.
 In addition, he generously donated his research notes to the people of Rotorua and these are readily (and often) accessed in our library.
 Don presented a wonderful series of television documentaries dealing with the growth and development of Rotorua in the 20th century.
 You can borrow the Hindsight series DVDs from the 2nd floor NZ collection.

 The Rotorua District Library is honoured to have been permitted the use of Don Stafford’s name for the room where we keep our main research collection of Māori and Rotorua books.
 Don was a frequent visitor to the library right until his passing on 5 April, 2010.
 He is sadly missed by many.

-Made from the footage "off-cuts", the stories told and the images portrayed are very precious to the families, friends and anyone interested in Rotorua's history.
-Learn more about our past through these delightful interviews by Don Stafford and captured by Kerry Fowler.
+Using "off-cuts" footage that was shot during the production of the Hindsight series, local video producer Kerry Fowler made 43 DVDs, each one featuring a different Rotorua identity.
+Learn more about our past through watching these these delightful interviews by Don Stafford captured and edited by Kerry Fowler.
 You can view them in the Don Stafford Room or borrow a DVD for three weeks.

 List of those interviewed

 Guide "Bubbles" Mihinui